 The card brands have rules.
 They expect our industry to follow those rules.
-Dual Pricing is a program with identical economic benefit to the legacy "Cash Discount" programs.
-However, the card brands consider dual pricing compliant.
+They expect merchants to follow their rules.
+They expect our industry to enforce compliance.
+Dual Pricing is a program with identical economic benefit to the legacy "Cash Discount" programs that the card brands consider compliant.
 Merchants intuitively understand Dual Pricing much better than non-cash adjustment.
 Consumers seem significantly less likely to complain about or have a negative experience from Dual Pricing.
 Several large acquirers have been running Dual Pricing programs for years with high retention rates and minimal loss in margin.